St. Adalbert History

-The following year, 1899, St. Adalbert's received its first resident priest, Fr.
+The following year, 1899, St. Adalbert's received its first Resident Priest, Fr.
 Michael Miklaszewski.
 During his tenure, he had a small rectory built to live in.
 He also added a buggy shed and barn to accommodate his parishioner's horses during the winter months.
-Also, the original frame schoolhouse was moved at this time to the south of and across the street from the present day location of the school.
+Also, the original wooden framed schoolhouse was moved, at this time, to the south of and across the street from the present day location of the school.

-During this early periods, the parish had grown from the original 60 families in 1898 to 150 families by 1900 and to over 200 families by 1902.
-St. Adalbert's was flourishing.
+During these early periods, the parish had grown from the original 60 families in 1898, 150 families by 1900 and to over 200 families by 1902.
+St. Adalbert was flourishing.

 By 1900, the parish had a new priest, Fr.
 Leo Jankowski.
-During this time, the parish community continues to expand.
-The existing buildings gradually became overcrowded on Sunday and Holy Day mass celebrations.
-Thus, in 1906 Fr.
+During this time, the parish community continued to expand.
+The existing buildings gradually became overcrowded on Sundays and Holy Day mass celebrations.
+Thus, in 1906, Fr.
 Jankowski built a sanctuary addition to the church which added more seating space for the parishioners as well as enhanced the architectural beauty of the Church.

 By 1908, the parish again had a new priest, Fr.
 John Pocheca.
 Upon his arrival, he recognized the growing population of this parish.
 He soon enacted plans to construct a red brick schoolhouse containing 4 classrooms.
 The building was located near the site of the original school (due south of and across the street from the present day school).
 The building cost $5,000 with many parishioners donating their skills, materials, and labor.